Walgreens EDI Compliance and Certification

 Walgreens is a popular drug store chain that has around 8,200 stores throughout North America, Puerto Rico and the Virgin Islands.
 In 2015, Walgreens was ranked 35th on the Fortune 500 list and is also the biggest drug retail store in the U.S. In 2014, the company had approximately 260,000 employees and a revenue of $76.3 billion.
 Walgreens stores carry a wide assortment of drug store products and have a pharmacy that it provides for its customers.

 EDI documents are transmitted over a connection protocol called a VAN (Value Added Network).
-Below are the EDI document types and labels that are required by Walgreens and have been fully verified by CovalentWorks for accurate compliance with Walgreens EDI qualifications.
+Below are the EDI document types and labels that are required by Walgreens.
+All of them have been fully verified by CovalentWorks for accurate compliance and certification with Walgreens EDI qualifications.

 Walgreens EDI Requirements